Multi-resolution spatio-temporal prediction with application to wind power generation: Case study: Wind speed prediction

-The results consider the wind data at 11 different data resolution as shown in Fig.~\ref{fig:multi-resolution-comparison}.
-The proposed spatio-temporal delayed regressive (\texttt{STDR}) model described in Section~\ref{sec:regression} generates deterministic wind speed predictions using for each of these data sets.
-The predictions are then corrected using the proposed multi-resolution spatio-temporal Kriging (\texttt{MRSTK}) model described in Section~\ref{sec:kriging}.
-The out-of-sample predictive performance of these two approaches is measured using their mean absolute error (MAE).
-Observe that model \texttt{MRSTK} not only generates accurate predictions, but also quantifies the uncertainty about the predictions.
-The results report the estimated predictive confidence interval of \texttt{MRSTK} over time and space, respectively.
-The results are also compared with other baseline approaches.
-The estimation of each \texttt{STDR} uses Stochastic Gradient Descent (SGD) with a learning rate of $10^{-2}$ and a scaling factor $\delta = 0.8$ to penalize the overestimation.
-The estimated model for predicting wind speed at time $t$ can be used as the warm start for the model at time $t+1$.
-Model \texttt{MRSTK} with $M = 500$ inducing variables is estimated with SGD with a learning rate of $10^{-2}$ and a batch size of $1,000$.
+After the determination of model details, we present the numerical results of fitting the comprehensive wind data using our proposed methods, which demonstrate the effectiveness of our method and superiority against other baselines in real-world practice.
+In our experiment, we test our methods on the wind data with 11 different data resolutions, as shown in Fig.~\ref{fig:multi-resolution-comparison}.
+See more details for data overview in Section~\ref{sec:wind-data-app}.
+To train the spatio-temporal regressive model with lags (\texttt{STRL}), we use Stochastic Gradient Descent (SGD) with a learning rate of $10^{-2}$ and a scaling factor $\delta = 0.8$ to penalize the overestimation of wind speed.
+Note that the estimated model for predicting wind speed at time $t$ can be used as the warm start for the model at time $t+1$.
+Details of the training objective of \texttt{STRL} can be found in Appendix~\ref{app:method-detail}.
+After fitting the predictive models, we perform the wind speed predictions across the domain under each specified data resolution, and use the observations and predictions to train the multi-resolution spatio-temporal Gaussian process (\texttt{MRSTGP}).
+We choose $M = 500$ inducing variables, which is estimated using SGD with a learning rate of $10^{-2}$ and a batch size of $1,000$.
 All experiments are performed on Google Colaboratory (Pro version) with 12GB RAM and dual-core Intel processors, with speeds up to 2.3 GHz (without GPU).